zhangzy07/zhangzy07.github.io/riken-llm-workshop/README.md

 <!--- # riken-llm-workshop-2025 --->
 <!--- img style='height: 100%; width: 100%; object-fit: contain' src="aip.png"/ --->

+---
+layout: default
+title: RIKEN LLM Workshop
+---

+<h1>RIKEN LLM Workshop</h1>

 ## Goal

 This workshop aims to promote internal exchange and foster a research-oriented community within RIKEN-AIP, centered on shared interests in LLMs.
 It will also serve as a platform to encourage collaboration and understanding across teams.
+11

 ## Dates and Location